 As stated in P1170L45 of the REVmb, the channel width of the TDLS direct link on the base channel shall not exceed the channel width.
 This same rule for TDLS should be preserved for the case of the VHT BSS.
 If the TDLS peers that want to go wider than the channel width of the BSS they are associated with should use the TDLS Channel Switch Request.
 They should do this even if they want to occupy the same channels as the BSS with which they are associated.

 Proposed changes

 Instruct the editor to remove the following text (P156L23) in 10.22.1.

-A TDLS direct link on the base channel may have a wider bandwidth than the BSS bandwidth when both STAs indicate that they are capable of supporting wider bandwidth operation on the base channel.

 Proposed resolution

 ACCEPT.

 Comments